mhamzap10/Read-Passport/README.md

 ```
 ## How to Read Passport Data

-To read passport data from an image using IronBarcode, follow these steps:
+To read passport data from an image using IronOCR, follow these steps:

-1.  **Install** [IronBarcode](https://www.nuget.org/packages/IronOcr) and the [IronOcr.Extensions.AdvancedScan](https://www.nuget.org/packages/IronOcr.Extensions.AdvancedScan) package to access the ReadPassport() method.
+1.  **Install** [IronOCR](https://www.nuget.org/packages/IronOcr) and the [IronOcr.Extensions.AdvancedScan](https://www.nuget.org/packages/IronOcr.Extensions.AdvancedScan) package to access the ReadPassport() method.
 2.  **Initialize the OCR engine** by creating an instance of the IronTesseract class.
 3.  **Create an OCR input** object using a 'using' statement to ensure proper resource management.
 4.  **Load the passport image** into the OCR input object by specifying the image file path.